Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Yes.
 You can use parchment paper on a preheated pizza steel.
 But again, it also defeats the purpose of using a pizza steel.

-The pizza steel conducts heat faster and stores it for longer.
-Therefore, you first need to preheat the pizza steel in the oven.
+The heat transfer of pizza steel conducts heat faster and stores it for longer.
+Therefore, you first need to preheat the pizza steel in the oven at high heat.

 If you are not an experienced pizza baker, transferring the pizza dough to the steel can be challenging as it may destroy the shape of your dough or worse.